 The 24/7 Display Window is a glass-enclosed all-seasons porch that features art and objects that can be seen any day and any time.
 The Children’s Creativity Center offers free monthly art classes for students.

 The museum’s artist registry promotes and exhibits art by more than 150 local artists.
-The Twiga Museum Store features fine arts and hand-crafted items from registry artists and artists outside the area.
+The Twiga Museum Store features fine arts and hand-crafted items from registry artists and artists outside the county.

 Bellefonte Art Museum for Centre County. www.bellefontemuseum.org (Accessed June 10, 2021).